 Membership Policies and Procedures

-Once the form has been filled out, you can send it to Karen at email@example.com to have the section “Statement by Professional Golf Association” filled out and sent to Golf Canada for review, approval, and to determine your waiting period.
+Once the form has been filled out, you can send it to Jacob at email@example.com to have the section “Statement by Professional Golf Association” filled out and sent to Golf Canada for review, approval, and to determine your waiting period.

 To learn more about Amateur Status, please click here.

 Each year as a PGA of Canada member, you are required to pay your Annual Dues which consist of: National Dues, Zone Dues, Life Insurance, and Liability Insurance.
 (Tax is applicable on both National and Zone dues) Failure to pay your Annual Dues can result in a suspension of your PGA of Canada Membership.

 To access your Annual Dues invoice, please click here.

 To access your payment options for your Annual Dues, please click here.

 To access full details on the Payment Plan, please click here.